qiboteam/qibo/doc/source/advancedexamples.rst

 that can be exponentiated efficiently.
 Such Hamiltonian can be implemented in Qibo using :class:`qibo.core.hamiltonians.SymbolicHamiltonian`.
-The implementation of Trotter decmoposition is based in Sec.
+The implementation of Trotter decomposition is based on Sec.
 4.1 of `arXiv:1901.05824 <https://arxiv.org/abs/1901.05824>`_.
 Below is an example of how to use this object in practice: